This is an all time favorite comfort food, made even better with the addition of Churn!

 crushed red pepper and fresh ground pepper to serve

 Serves 2 to 3

 1) Get your pasta water salted and boiling

 Fill your pot with water and get it started.
 Season the water with salt to the point where it tastes almost like ocean water.
-Trust me, it will make the difference with the sauce.
+Once it reaches a boil, throw in your pasta and cook al dente.

 4) Throw in your shallots and garlic

 Throw in the minced shallots and garlic, and stir until they become translucent - about 4-5 minutes.
 If you'd like a little bit of heat in your sauce, toss in some red pepper flakes.

 5) Mix in tomato paste